First Central American Civil War: 1827

-Francisco Morazán, with a safe-conduct, went to Choluteca in southern Honduras, where he met his family in Ojojona but was taken prisoner by the Commander of Arms of Tegucigalpa.
-He left on bail some 23 days later and was forced to flee to El Salvador on July 28, 1827, with intentions on fleeing to Mexico.
-He then moved to León in Nicaragua on September 15, 1827, where his friend General José Anacleto Ordóñez, known as "Cleto" Ordóñez, provided him with 135 men to recapture Comayagua.
+Francisco Morazán, with a safe-conduct, went to Choluteca in southern Honduras, where he met his family in Ojojona but was taken prisoner by the commander of arms of Tegucigalpa.
+He left on bail some 23 days later and was forced to flee to El Salvador on 28 July 1827, with intentions on fleeing to Mexico.
+He then moved to León, Nicaragua on 15 September 1827, where his friend General José Anacleto Ordóñez provided him with 135 men to recapture Comayagua.
 Salvadoran soldiers were then added to the command of Colonel José Zepeda.

-Battle of La Trinidad

-In October 1827, Morazán entered Choluteca where Colonel José Antonio Márquez awaited him with a division of men to join the liberating cause.
-The first Honduran town they arrived in was San Antonio of Texiguat.
+In October 1827, Morazán entered Choluteca where Márquez awaited him with a division of men to join the liberating cause.
+The first Honduran town they arrived in was San Antonio de Texiguat.
 The town offered Morazán support with weapons and men.

-General José Justo Milla discovered the presence of General Francisco Morazán in southern Honduras and quickly moved with his troops to Tegucigalpa, where he established his command headquarters.
+Milla discovered the Morazán's presence in southern Honduras and quickly moved with his troops to Tegucigalpa, where he established his command headquarters.
 Morazán went to the town of Sabanagrande to prepare for a decisive fight in the Valle de la Trinidad.

-At 9am on November 11, 1827, the first movement of maneuvers was carried out by Colonel Ramón Pacheco.
+At 9 a.m. on 11 November 1827, the first movement of maneuvers was carried out by Colonel Ramón Pacheco.
 He positioned himself to defend the Avenue that leads from Ojojona to the Valle de la Trinidad.
 He then attacked Milla's center line.
 Under the command of Colonel Remigio Díaz, a detachment of 150 men moved along the bank of the Sicatacaro ravine, headed northwest, from Ojojona to Valle la Trinidad and attacked the enemy rear.
-General Morazán, together with Colonel Román Valladares, surrounded the Caranguije hill and attacked the right flank of the Federal Forces.
+Morazán, together with Colonel Román Valladares, surrounded the Caranguije hill and attacked the right flank of the federal forces.

-The combat intensified for five hours, at 15:00 (3:00 p.m.) the federal troops of Milla were crushed by the men under the command of General Francisco Morazán.
-The defeated General José Justo Milla and some of his surviving officers fled the battlefield, leaving documents, trunks, and other supplies.
+The combat intensified for five hours, at 3:00 p.m. the federal troops of Milla were crushed by the men under the command of Morazán.
+The defeated Milla and some of his surviving officers fled the battlefield, leaving documents, trunks, and other supplies.
 There were forty casualties between wounded and dead.
 The reservist force allied under the command of Colonel José María Gutiérrez Osejo and Captain Francisco Ferrera took no further action to pursue Milla.
-After this victory, Morazán marched to Tegucigalpa to recapture it on November 12.
-On November 26, he arrived at the capital Comayagua where he made his triumphal entry and occupied the headquarters of the State of Honduras which was interim chaired by Miguel Eusebio Bustamante.
-Morazan installed a new government in Honduras by appointing himself as Head of State of Honduras.
+After this victory, Morazán marched to Tegucigalpa to recapture it on 12 November.
+On 26 November, he arrived at the capital Comayagua where he made his triumphal entry and occupied the headquarters of the State of Honduras which was interim chaired by Miguel Eusebio Bustamante.
+Morazán installed a new government in Honduras by appointing himself as Head of State of Honduras.